SAS 9 Deployment¶

 admin/makedata STP), there are no write actions performed against metadata.

-We provide the DDL for creating the tables, we have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
+We have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
 Contact us for support with DDL and migration steps for your chosen vendor.

 Data Controller does NOT modify schemas!
 It will not create or drop tables, or add/modify columns or attributes.
-Only rows can be modified using the tool.
+Only data values (not the model) can be modified using this tool.

 To caveat the above - it is also quite common for customers to use a BASE engine library.
 Data Controller ships with mechananisms to handle locking (internally) but it cannot handle external contentions, such as those caused when end users open datasets directly, eg with Enterprise Guide or Base SAS.